qh96/learn-to-build-react/blogs/how-mountComponent-work.md

 ```
 It seems like we don't have much to say.
 It just standard flow : element -> component -> Node.

-The composite internal instances need to store:
+As it said [here](https://reactjs.org/docs/implementation-notes.html#introducing-internal-instances), the composite internal instances need to store:

 * The current element.
 * The public instance if element type is a class.